Invarion/invarion-docs/docs/contributing.md

 ### Markdown Lint rules not currently observed/obeyed

-(As seen in VS Code add-on 'markdownlint')
+(As seen when VS Code add-on 'markdownlint' is enabled)

 - MD036/'no emphasis as heading': Not observed currently as a fourth tier of heading proves useful and it hasn't broken anything.
+- MD024/'no duplicate headings': I believe this rule is only broken in the Release Notes sections, as headings like 'More changes' connotate the beginning of more minor changes for that release period.